agilepro/software-craftsmanship/docs/Management/Agile/growing-software.md

 ## How Plants Grow

 The plant spreads the first two leaves, it starts to gather energy from the sun.
 It starts to collect minerals and water from the soil.
 It grows by adding to itself incrementally.
 At every point in time, the leaves have to function.
 At every point in time, the roots need to function.
 And still, new leaves are added, new branches form, the parts get bigger.
 As each leaf is added, it begins to function quickly after formation.
 As the branches get bigger, they a filled in to support the rest of the plant.
-They don’t immediately start out thick and stiff.
+They don't immediately start out thick and stiff.

 With a growing plant, it is always in a steady state of functionality.
 If the weather is dry, it simply slows down growth a bit, but there is no dramatic change that has to be accommodated.
 There is no real need to accurately anticipate the future, because the plant is in a steady state of functioning.
 As the weather grows wet, the plant can grow faster, and there is no disruption.